LPN Pathway Admissions

 - Complete the required coursework with appropriate minimum GPA.

-- Submit official college transcripts from all colleges attended: Complete an Official Transcript Evaluation Request Form and submit it to the Office of Admissions and Advising (RCF-242)
+- Have Prior Credit: submit official college transcripts from all colleges attended: Complete an Official Transcript Evaluation Request Form and submit it to the Office of Admissions and Advising (RCF-242)

 LPN Pathway Program Documents